Raechil na Garnussil na Gallam

 Apparently to visit his large farm would have been rather vulgar and improper, though I am not sure why.
 His town house is less intimate, my mother told me…

 Intimate?
-As with so many things, I do not understand.
+As with so many things, I so do not understand.

 The journey should take about a week, from what I can reckon from the map it is about 150 miles away.
 We are travelling in our own carriage.
 My mother and father and my sister Cleppa, as well as a guard of soldiers from Antok.